janssen70/P/README.md

 How it works is that an application (here: P) registers as client with Axis Cloud Connect.
 This is a one-time effort.
 It obtains a client ID and some secret value.
 For P to get access to devices, it assembles a unique url that needs to be passed to the owner of the devices.
 This is done by e-mail in this demonstrator.
-The e-mail address is known from the agreement between the device owner and service provider that will use P. Upon receiving, the owner follows the url to P's portal or axis.com directly and provides consent on P accessing devices in a specific 'organisation'.
+The e-mail address is known from the business agreement between the device owner and service provider that will use P. Upon receiving, the owner follows the url to P's portal or axis.com directly and provides consent on P accessing devices in a specific 'organisation'.
 A notification of this consent is sent by axis.com to P on a callback URL that was provided during registration.
 The details inside that